pingcap/docs-cn/dev/reference/tools/sync-diff-inspector.md

 ## Configuration of data comparison in the sharding scenario

-Assuming that you have two MySQL instances, use a synchronization tool to synchronize the data into TiDB as shown below:
+Assuming that you have two MySQL instances, use a replication tool to replicate the data into TiDB as shown below:

 ![shard-table-sync](/media/shard-table-sync.png)

-If you need to check the data consistency after synchronization, you can use the following configuration to compare data:
+If you need to check the data consistency after replication, you can use the following configuration to compare data:

 ```toml
 # Diff Configuration